roeszler/reabook/README.md

 > ReaBook: A single cross-agency site where users can interact to find and visit their next property solution.
 Users would be able to seek to properties in their region and be able to make bookings direct to member agents from our bookings store.
 Member Agent users will be able to list properties for sale, rent or lease and receive a customer stream into their businesses.

+#### User Personas
-From this process, three primary user personas were defined:
+Three primary user personas were defined from the above requirements engineering process:

 <details>
     <summary>Customer User</summary>